freshbits/pathshare-sdk-android/README.md

 ### Initialization

-In order to initialize the Pathshare SDK, create a file named `pathshare.xml` inside the `res/value` folder and add your account token:
+In order to initialize the `PathshareSDK`, create a file named `pathshare.xml` inside the `res/value` folder and add your account token:

 ```xml
 <?xml version="1.0" encoding="utf-8"?>